 Biological activity, safety and clinical benefits have been demonstrated in platinum-resistant ovarian cancer in multiple clinical studies where GEN-1 was administered as a single agent or as a combination agent with chemotherapy.
 The highest safe dose from monotherapy and combination therapy studies examined to date has been 80 mg/m2.
 Preclinical and clinical studies suggest that GEN-1 can be safely and repeatedly administered for the treatment of a variety of tumor types including ovarian, colorectal, and brain cancers.

 Evidence of biological activity

 IFN-g = interferon gamma; TNF-a = tumor necrosis factor alpha.

 Clinical studies using GEN-1

-OVATION Study This phase 1 trial in newly diagnosed patients is currently underway to determine the maximum tolerated dose (MTD) of GEN-1 as a neoadjuvant therapy to first-line standard of care, followed by surgery.
-The study will also evaluate dose-related biological response to IL-12.
+OVATION Study This phase I trial in newly diagnosed patients was conducted to determine the maximum tolerated dose (MTD) of GEN-1 as a neoadjuvant therapy to first-line standard of care, followed by surgery.
+The study also evaluated dose-related biological response to IL-12.